feder1402/chatmate/knowledge/structured/Pillars of Leadership - Leaders Empower Others - Darnell Self Captions.md

-# File 5: Pillars of Leadership - Leaders Empower Others - Darnell Self Captions
+# Pillars of Leadership - Leaders Empower Others - Darnell Self

 ## Introduction: Leadership and Empowerment
 Tonight, I have the opportunity to share a little about leading and empowering others.
 This event is about becoming better leaders, which makes everything around us better.